zinc-collective/compensated/CONTRIBUTING.md

 Compensated uses a proprietary license for commercial use.
-This ensures we can maintain the library and related services over the long haul, as well as gives us the right to deny a license to organizations who we do not want to allow to benefit from our labor.
+This ensures we can maintain the library and related services over the long haul, as well as gives us the right to deny a license to organizations who we do not want benefiting from our labor.

 ### Assignment of Ownership to Zinc Collective

-In order to unambiguosly own and sell Compensated as a commercial product, Zinc must have the copyright associated with the entire codebase.
-Any code you create which is merged must be owned by Zinc.
-We're not trying to be a jerk, it's the way it works.
-(Shamelessly lifted from [SideKiq Pro's Commercial Collaboration Guide][sidekiq-pro-commercial-collaboration])

 Before we can merge patches, we will need you to grant us all rights to the work you perform on Compensated to Zinc.
 You can do this by sending "I assign all